Thou shalt use 2FA everywhere where we use Git!

 Develop is the lifeline of your project.
-You’ll want this branch up to date at all times, and this is the branch you should branch from almost always when adding your feature, enhancement and other branches.
+You’ll want this branch up-to-date at all times, and this is the branch you should branch from almost every time you add a feature, enhancement, and other branches.

 2.1.4.
 Feature branches

 Feature branches are what you’ll be doing on the project.
-Try to make your branch as atomic as possible, and keep only as little change as possible in each of them.
-These are new features, enhancements, fixes etc.
+Try to make your branches as atomic as possible, and keep only as little change as possible in each of them.
+These are new features, enhancements, fixes, etc.

-At one point, only one developer should be actively working on one of these branches.
+At any given point in time, only one developer should be actively working on one of these branches.

-Once more, only, and only when everything is tested working and not breaking the project, you should submit a pull request to develop, and once it’s approved, close your branch down and start working on a new one.
+Once more, you should submit a pull request to develop only when everything is tested, working, and not breaking the project.
+Once it has been approved, close your branch down and start working on a new one.

-In order to keep things rolling faster, small projects still use git flow, but a very limited one.
+In order to keep things rolling faster, small projects also use GitFlow, but to a very limited extent.

-For one man projects, you will only have master and develop branches, and commit your code directly to develop, while the master stays the same.
+For one-man projects, you will have only the master and develop branches, and will commit your code directly to develop, while the master stays the same.

 4. Tools (optional)

-Although you don’t need any tools to be used with Gitflow workflow, and may prefer sticking to the workflow manually, you still have an option to add commands for commonly used workflows to your console/terminal.
+Although you don’t need to use any tools with GitFlow workflow, and may prefer sticking to the workflow manually, you still have an option to add commands to your console/terminal for commonly used workflows.

-If you want to use git with Gitflow commands and terms, you might find useful this tool: git-flow
+If you want to use Git with Gitflow commands and terms, you might find the git-flow tool useful.